 - a.
 The customer's website and websites from the sector and technical area, for instance CSR report, sectoral policy and voluntary agreements. - b.
-Online research using search terms targeted at the organisation and one or more of its activities as well as search terms for a sample of the specific issues for this audit (Annex 1: Technical areas and CSR issues for audits).
+Online research using search terms targeted at the organisation and one or more of its activities as well as search terms for a sample of the specific issues for this audit (Annex 1).